Vaultini

 Raft Applied Index 71

-That's it!
-Your Vault cluster is ready for use.
+You now have a Vault cluster ready for use.

 Cleanup

-When you're finished using Vaultini, you have two options to clean up its artifacts.
+When you finish using Vaultini, you have two options to clean up its artifacts.

 To clean up Docker containers and all generated artifacts, including audit device log files: